 Life is hard!
 Doing the same stuff all the time doesn’t make me happy!

 Most of us, on a subconscious level, think we are undeserving of the ‘good’ things in life.
 If you think this isn’t true, just look around and see how many content, happy and joyful people there are.
 Are you, or they, living the life you/they desire?

 Do you have good work, family, and leisure balance, and do you get to do all the things you want to do?

 Ask yourself, “am I truly happy with my life the way it is now?”
 And “could my life be improved, and if so, in what ways?”

 Most people see and do the same or similar stuff day in and day out, for at least five days a week to make money just to fulfill the functional aspects of life.
 If this sounds like you, then you are living a restricted and limited version of life that probably lacks true passion and commitment.

 Following the same routine each and every day does not give our soul much reason to rejoice unless of course, we absolutely love what we are doing.
 If not, maybe it’s time for a change!

 If you have been a good citizen and followed a similar path to everyone else with the expectation of achieving happiness, but are still not living the life of your dreams, then it is time to ask yourself ‘why am I not happy?

-From the moment we are born, our brain is like a sponge and begins to absorb, through observation and participation, the beliefs of those who have influence over us.
-By copying the words and actions of our peers we learn to think in a similar way to them, and this cycles back to create beliefs similar to theirs.
+From the moment we are born, our brain is like a sponge and we absorb, through observation and participation, the beliefs and habits of those who have influence over us.
+By copying the words and actions of our peers we learn to think in a similar way to them, and this cycles back to create deeply-rooted beliefs similar to theirs.

 Unfortunately, looking at the state of humanity in general, we could speculate that our peers have not done the best job at raising us due to the fact that most of us are not living a ‘dream life.’